22Neves/devsite-docs/guides/checkout-pro/integrate-preferences.en.md

 >
 > Nota
 >
 > You can adapt the Checkout Pro integration to your business model by configuring the attributes of the payment preference.
 These will allow you to define installments, exclude a payment method, change the expiration date of a specific payment, among other options.
-To customize your payment preference, access **[Checkout Customization > Preferences](/developers/en/docs/checkout-pro/checkout-customization/preferences)**.
+To customize your payment preference, access **[Checkout customization](/developers/en/docs/checkout-pro/additional-settings)**.

 [[[
 ```php